matloff/qeML/vignettes/overfitting.md

 Below is an example again with the song data, but with a linear model rather than a polynomial one.
 The horizontal axis is p, the number of predictors.
+E.g. p = 6 means using the first six features of the 90 available.
 We see the double-U, though not with improvement in the second U over the first.

 ![alt text](https://matloff.files.wordpress.com/2020/11/overfit.png)